Doctors screen for cervical cancer too often: study

 "Some of it is, don't go looking before you need to go looking because you'll find stuff that you'd rather not find," said Castle, who was not involved in the new study.

-Results from a survey of the same doctors have shown that many also give the HPV test alongside Pap smears to women under 30 -- which is not recommended, because HPV is common in young women and often goes away on its own.
+Results from a survey of the same doctors have shown that many also give the HPV test alongside Pap smears to women under 30 -- which is not recommended, because HPV is common in young women and often goes away on its own (see Reuters Health story of July 4, 2011.)

 Castle said there could be a few reasons that doctors opt to screen women more often than is recommended.
 First, they might not know about the guidelines.
 But women may also be used to annual testing and ask for it themselves.